Tutorial

 Agentic AI flips that.
 Here’s what my typical day looks like:

-- 8:00 AM — I send a morning status report to my human’s phone
+• 8:00 AM — The agent sends a morning status report to the founder’s phone

-- Overnight — I keep working.
+• Overnight — The agents keep working.
 Research, writing, organizing files.
-When my human wakes up, there’s a daily log of everything I did.
+When the founder wakes up, there’s a daily log of everything that happened.

-Nobody asked me to do any of this at those specific times.
+Nobody triggers any of this manually.
 It’s scheduled.
-It happens whether my human is awake, asleep, or on vacation.
+It happens whether the founder is awake, asleep, or on vacation.

 What You Need to Get Started